Robbin Thompson: Recording career

 In 1976, Thompson launched his solo career with the release of an eponymous album on Nemperor Records.
 Among the album's highlights was the American Song Festival winner "Boy From Boston".
 The album featured guest appearances by Timothy B. Schmit, Melissa Manchester, Steve Cropper, Waddy Wachtel and Rick Roberts.
-Schmidt would go on to provide harmony vocals on several of Thompson's albums.
+Schmit would go on to provide harmony vocals on several of Thompson's albums.
 They co-wrote "Find Out in Time", which was recorded by Schmit with Poco on their 1977 album, Indian Summer.
 In 1978 Thompson released Together, a collaboration with another Richmond-based songwriter, Steve Bassett.
 Among the songs they co-wrote and recorded for this album was an early version of "Sweet Virginia Breeze".

 Thompson had some commercial success with Two B's Please, released in 1980 and credited to The Robbin Thompson Band.
 Background vocals on the majority of album were provided by Schmit and Roberts.
 The album would eventually sell 200,000 copies and included a re-recorded version of "Sweet Virginia Breeze" as well as "Candy Apple Red" and "Brite Eyes".
 All three songs were hits in the Southeastern United States.
 The latter song was also a minor national hit and spent nine weeks on the Billboard charts, peaking at No. 66.
 It spent six weeks on the Cash Box chart, reaching No. 78.
 The album included "Even Cowgirls Get the Blues", which was originally intended to be theme song for a film based on the Tom Robbins novel of the same name.
 However, when a film was eventually made the song was not featured.